Green Smart House Solution - Max-i Fieldbus

 The 100 W of both USB-PD 3.0 and Quick Charge is due to the safety standard IEC 60950-1, which specifies a maximum power of 100 W and a maximum current of 8 A. In this way, "the maximum apparent power and fault current available on the outlet under any load conditions including a short-circuit are limited to magnitudes not likely to cause ignition under fault conditions in connected equipment mounted on, and constructed from, suitably rated materials."
 Higher power and current levels should be used with great care - especially if a USB-C connector is used as a standard USB-C connector and cable can only handle 5 A continuously!

 In sunny areas, it may be possible to drive the devices totally off-grid even in the winter, and the excess power in the summer may then for example be used to drive a ventilation heat pump and additional 24-V heating elements so that the house gets ventilated and additional heating is not needed most of the year, which can save a lot of energy.
 The outlet of cold, dry air from the heat pump can even be used for a (supplementary) compressor-less refrigerator to squeeze the last efficiency out of the system and make the household even less vulnerable in crisis situations.
 As the global temperature is rising (AGW) this is especially important in areas, which are often hit by hurricanes, but the war in Ukraine has also shown that the first thing an enemy will do is to destroy the power infrastructure.
 Without electricity, the citizens has no light, no communication, no heating, no water and after just one week, any food in freezers and refrigerators may be destroyed so they may even starve.
 The ability to run off-grid (islanding) with the most important parts will therefore become more and more important in the future and with Max-i, it is possible to realize this at a very affordable price and without any shock hazard in case of floods or damages, which must be repaired.
-Even though many traditional photovoltaic systems have batteries, they generate AC for the grid and must therefore have "Grid - Anti-islanding" to prevent that a disconnected grid is powered up and therefore becomes dangerous to the utility workers, so the majority of these cannot run off-grid, and the few ones, which can, are very expensive.

 If there is not enough solar power to supply the system in the winter, a grid-powered charger may be necessary as a supplement, but it can be quite small and thus inexpensive as it should only be able to deliver the average power.
 Besides, it can charge the battery when the grid is low-loaded and/or the share of renewable energy is high and thus both save money and CO2 emissions.
 Of cause it is also possible to add a 230 Vac or 115 Vac inverter directly to the battery and in this way sell excess electricity to the power grid and/or install high voltage outlets, which may be used to drive equipment, which cannot be driven from 20 Vdc.
 The inverter must however be switched off in periods where it is not needed (loaded) as it would otherwise drain the battery.

 Max-i can be installed and serviced by any electrician and like most other hardware standards like CAN, it does not get obsolete overnight.
-For smart house applications where there is no problems with mutual coupling to other cables and high current levels are needed, Max-i uses a 5-conductor industrial flat cable with two conductors (1 and 5) for positive voltage (L+), two (3 and 4) for negative voltage (L-) and one (2) for communication (COM), and it uses piercing technic to get contact and make outlets without cutting the cable.
+For smart house applications where there is no problems with mutual coupling to other cables and high current levels are needed, Max-i uses a 5-conductor industrial flat cable with two conductors (1 and 5) for positive voltage (L+), two (3 and 4) for negative voltage (L-) and one (2) for communication (COM), and it uses piercing technique to get contact and make outlets without cutting the cable.
 If more power is needed than possible with a pure 20-V system, conductor 4 and 5 may instead be used for mains voltage (mains-plus-dimming) as shown below:

 Security, Privacy and Safety

 • It has power enough for even the most advanced and fail safe sensors and for driving locking pawls by means of solenoids.
-Battery powered locks need to use motors, which are slow, need protection against blocking and may even run out of power.

 • It is fast and powerful enough to destroy the night vision of a thief by means of powerful light flashes.